CharlieC115/MS2-Trivia-World/README.md

 * The fields are all mandatory to stop the user from submitting forms missing vital fields.
 * The inputted form data will refresh when the form is submitted without refreshing the entire page.

-### Footer
+### Triva Page

-* Links to social media pages so users can easily navigate to social pages of the group.
-These will open in a blank page so the user doesn't lose their place on the page.
+* This is clearly definied section where the questions and answers can be displayed.
+* When an answers is selected the next question will automatically display.
+* When the user has completed all the questions a congrats section will display with the users final result.
+* When the congrats section displays a message saying 'play again?' appears and the link to quiz displays.

 ### Future Features